Serve in aCoupe glass

 How to make:

-DRY SHAKE all ingredients (without ice).
-SHAKE again with ice and fine strain into chilled glass.
+SHAKE all ingredients with ice and fine strain back into shaker.
+DRY SHAKE (without ice) and fine strain into chilled glass.

 |1/3 fl oz||Blue curaçao liqueur|

 |1/4 fl oz||Lemon juice (freshly squeezed)|

 |1/3 fl oz||Sugar syrup (rich) 2 sugar to 1 water|

 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

 A foam-topped blue riff on two classic cocktails which honours two men named Cox as well as our friend Hannah Sharman-Cox.